Field Artillery participate in XCTC

-A round gets fired off out of the M109 Paladin as part of the 2nd Battalion, 138th Field Artillery Brigade's training events during their Exportable Combat Training Capabilities exercise June 16-30.
+Soldiers with 2nd Battalion, 138th Field Artillery Brigade, conducted numerous training events during their Exportable Combat Training Capabilities exercise June 16-30.

+Exportable Combat Training Capabilities, or XCTC, is the Army National Guard’s program of record that enables brigade combat teams to achieve the trained platoon readiness necessary to deploy, fight, and win battles throughout the world.
+During XCTC 2023, the 2-138th training included situational training exercise (STX) lanes, tactical logistics operations and going over the military decision making process (MDMP), among other tasks.

+Personnel and equipment were outfitted with Multiple Integrated Laser Engagement System (MILES) gear, implemented by the National Guard’s Mission Command Training Support Program.

 |Date Taken: